 For contracts where death is the insured risk, the most significant factors that could increase the overall level of claims are epidemics or widespread changes in lifestyle, such as eating, smoking and exercise habits, resulting in earlier or more claims than expected.

-The possibility of a pandemic, for example one arising from influenza, is regarded as a potentially significant mortality risk.
+The current pandemic and the possibility of further adverse developments keeps being regarded as a potentially significant mortality risk.
 For contracts where survival is the insured risk, the most significant factor is continued improvement in medical science and social conditions that would increase longevity.